-The remainder of the paper is organized as follows.
-Section 2 sets up the regulator's problem, and Section 3 characterizes the optimal regulatory policy when attention is restricted to allocations that can be induced by caps.
-Section 4 then focuses on the regulator's truncated problem and develops general sufficient conditions for the optimality of a cap allocation in the set of all allocations that satisfy incentive compatibility and participation constraints.
-Section 5 considers the global optimality of the cap allocation when attention is widened to include all types and develops further results and approaches that facilitate the application of our findings.
-Section 6 identifies conditions under which actual exclusion does or does not occur, respectively.
+The paper is organized as follows.
+Section 2 sets up the regulator's problem, and Section 3 examines cap allocations.
+Section 4 then focuses on the regulator's truncated problem and develops general sufficient conditions for the optimality of a cap allocation.
+Section 5 considers the global optimality of the cap allocation and develops further results and approaches that facilitate the application of our findings.
+Section 6 identifies conditions under which actual exclusion does or does not occur.
 Section 7 concludes.
 The Appendix contains remaining proofs.